 - Getting prequalified for a small business loan

 - Determining business insurance types and coverage requirements

 For larger companies, accounting reports are also important for presenting the company’s financial condition to shareholders, so they know what’s happening within the company.
 These reports provide key insights into the financial status of a company and the results of its recent operations.

 Types of accounting reports

-Did You Know?: While there are multiple types of accounting reports that are available, three important reports you want to pay attention to is the balance sheet, a profit and loss statement, and a statement of free cash flow.
+Did you know?
+While multiple types of accounting reports are available, three important reports to pay attention to are the balance sheet, a profit and loss statement, and a statement of free cash flow.